You Are Here:

 Acrylic, Cultured Marble, Fiberglass, Formica, Porcelain, or Tile ... we can refinish all of these surfaces!
 Click on an image below to get to the specific area of refinishing in which you're interested - or, click here for information on how to get a QUICK BID.

 Acrylics have a smooth finish, offer good heat retention, and are non-porous.
 The down side to acrylics is that the finish is soft and can scratch easily.

 Fiberglass is lightweight and inexpensive, but it also has a low shine, is prone to stress cracks, and typically does not have a smooth surface.

 Fiberglass material is porous in nature, so it has a tendency to absorb water.
 In addition to that, the surface is brittle, which makes it prone to stress cracks.

-Before granite became so popular, most kitchen countertops were made of formica, which is a hard, durable, heat-resistant plastic material.
+Before granite became so popular, most kitchen countertops were made from some kind of laminate, which is a hard, durable, heat-resistant plastic material.
 The most well known name of this kind of substrate is Formica.

-Refinishing in MultiSpec gives countertops the appearance of granite without the higher price tag.
+Refinishing in MultiSpec gives countertops the appearance of granite.

-The base for a porcelain tub or sink is made of either steel or cast iron, and is specially designed for "enameling" (baking a porcelain finish on top of the metal) during the manufacturing process.
+The base for a porcelain tub or sink is either steel or cast iron, and is specially designed for "enameling" (baking a porcelain finish on top of the metal) during the manufacturing process.